-9503/9504 FR TECHNICAL DESIGN 1A/1B
+9503/9504 FR TECHNICAL DESIGN 1A/1B Prerequisite: None.

-This is the first course of a possible four-year design program.
-Students will be introduced to methods of Computer Aided Design (CAD), drafting, free-hand design and electronic digital media to develop professional drawing, design and visualization skills.
-Students will learn engineering and architecturally-based innovative techniques of free-hand sketching, lettering, measuring, geometric construction, pictorial techniques, orthographic projection and 3D modeling basics.
-Tech Design students will be challenged to develop "hands-on" projects that focus on solving a problem related to engineering and will help students to understand the importance of teamwork.
-Students will create projects out of wood, plastic, metal and various other materials to complete "hands-on" projects that demonstrate and show students the importance of design-engineering.
-Students will be taught proper lab safety, material fabrication and material selection to help in creating a successful project.
-Colleges want and need students to work in a "TEAM" environment and develop working relationships with other peers, students or colleagues.
+This class is the first course of a possible four-year design program.
+Students will be introduced to methods of Computer Aided Design (CAD), drafting, free-hand design, and electronic digital media to develop professional drawing, design, and visualization skills.
+Students will learn engineering and architecturally-based innovative techniques of freehand sketching, lettering, measuring, geometric construction, pictorial techniques, orthographic projection, and 3D modeling basics.
+Tech Design 1A/1B students will be challenged to develop "hands-on" projects that focus on solving a problem related to engineering and will help students to understand the importance of teamwork.
+Students will create projects out of wood, plastic, metal, and various other materials to complete "hands-on" projects that demonstrate and show students the importance of designengineering.
+Students will be taught proper lab safety, material fabrication, and material selection to help in creating a successful project.
+Colleges want and need students to work in a "TEAM" environment and develop working relationships with other peers, students, or colleagues.
 This course has been approved to meet the MMC senior year math-related credit requirement.

-1413 FR KEYBOARDING & BUSINESS TECHNOLOGY SEM = 0.5 credit
+1413 FR KEYBOARDING & BUSINESS TECHNOLOGY

-This course is designed to provide all business-oriented and college-bound students with the beginning computer skills needed to succeed in high school, college and the business world.
+This course is designed to provide all business-oriented and college-bound students with the beginning computer skills needed to succeed in high school, college, and the business world.
 Skills covered will include keyboarding (alphabetic and numeric keypad) and reinforcement of proper keyboarding techniques.
 Additional topics will include computer literacy and computer applications such as document formatting and word processing activities (using Microsoft Word) and computer presentation applications (using Microsoft PowerPoint).
-We will also explore the world of business etiquette and communication to help further employability skills.
+We will also explore the world of business etiquette and communication to help increase employability skills.
 This course is recommended to be taken before other business courses for students who have not mastered proper keyboarding techniques.
+This course may be taught at the main building.

-This course does not qualify as a related class for Business Internship in the senior year OR the Visual.
-Performing or Applied Arts (VPAA) araduation requirement.
+This course does not qualify as a related class for Business Internship.